 Access to Local Foods Grants

-Arkansas Community Foundation invited applications from nonprofits who are helping to increase Arkansans’ access to locally grown and produced foods and/or working to strengthen the local food ecosystem, through programs such as the following:
+Arkansas Community Foundation invites applications for projects that will increase Arkansans’ access to locally grown and produced foods and/or strengthen the local food ecosystem, including:

-• Programs that operate or pilot innovate strategies to aggregate specialty crops and/or connect local farmers/growers to distribution or retail markets.
+• Programs that operate or pilot innovative strategies to aggregate crops and/or connect local farmers/growers to distribution or retail markets.

 • Programs that support local food ecosystems and collaboration among farmers/growers, technical assistance providers, co-ops, and others involved in food production and distribution (could include learning cohorts).